 The mission of the Office of Emergency Management (OEM) Division is to prepare and coordinate actions to minimize loss of life and property damage caused by natural and manmade disasters and terrorist incidents.

 EOC staff and volunteers attend ongoing training through courses offered by the Illinois Emergency Management Agency (IEMA), the National Weather Service, and Federal Emergency Management Agency (FEMA).
 OEM staff also play a key role in educating the community through informational talks and presentations.
-Disaster drills and tabletop exercises are conducted on a periodic basis in partnership with organizations such as
+Disaster drills and tabletop exercises are conducted periodically in partnership with organizations such as

-The OEM maintains annual accreditation through a review of its Emergency Operations Plan by the IEMA.
+The OEM maintains annual accreditation by reviewing its Emergency Operations Plan by the IEMA.
 The Carbondale Emergency Operations Plan is the guiding document for all phases of disaster management.
-Carbondale is a "StormReady Community" as certified by the National Weather Service.
-The designation indicates that community leaders and emergency managers have taken added measures to strengthen local hazardous weather operations.
+Carbondale is a "StormReady Community" certified by the National Weather Service.
+The designation indicates that community leaders and emergency managers have added measures to strengthen local hazardous weather operations.

 Carbondale OEM is also certified as a Weather-Ready Nation Ambassador.
-This National Oceanic and Atmospheric Administration's (NOAA) initiative recognizes partners who are improving the nation's readiness, responsiveness, and overall resilience against extreme weather, water, and climate events.
+This National Oceanic and Atmospheric Administration's (NOAA) initiative recognizes partners improving the nation's readiness, responsiveness, and resilience against extreme weather, water, and climate events.

 The City of Carbondale has implemented the National Incident Management System (NIMS).
 The NIMS provides a consistent approach for Federal, State, and local governments to work effectively together to prepare for and respond to disasters by standardizing management processes, protocols, and procedures.